Sir Winston Churchill Provincial Park

 We sincerely apologize for the inconvenience.
 For more information about load ratings, visit http://www.transportation.alberta.ca/content/doctype260/production/trans-restricted-bridge-list-for-provincial-highways.pdf.

-Kinglet Trail (part of the interior loop of the island trails) near the entrance of Big Island, as the boardwalk is not passable.
-Please obey all signage for closed trail.
+The boardwalk portion of Kinglet Trail (part of the interior loop of the island trails) near the entrance of Big Island, is not passable.
+Please obey all signage for closed trail and use detour.